-- a. as chairperson, the rector magnificus in the capacity as chairperson of the Academic Board, or the deputy of the rector magnificus; - b. the appointed promotor(s) and co-promotor(s), including at least one promotor who is (or recently was, as meant in Article 5.3) employed at Wageningen University; - c. four opponents, as further described in Article 7.4, of whom at least one is (or recently was, as meant in Article 5.3) employed by Wageningen University and has the ius promovendi as described in Article 5.
+- a. as chairperson, the rector magnificus in the capacity as chairperson of the Academic Board, or the deputy of the rector magnificus; - b. the appointed promotor(s) and co-promotor(s), including at least one promotor who is (or recently was, as meant in Article 5.4 and 5.5) employed at Wageningen University; - c. four opponents, as further described in Article 7.4, of whom at least one is (or recently was, as meant in Article 5.5) employed by Wageningen University and has the ius promovendi as described in Article 5.3.

-In the case of a joint doctorate with a defence that takes place at WU, the composition of the thesis committee may be deviated from if the partner university(s)so requests, as long as the requirements described in paragraph 7.2 under a, b and c are met.
+In the case of a joint doctorate with a defence that takes place at WU, the composition of the thesis committee may be deviated from if the partner university(s) so requests, as long as the requirements described in paragraph 7.2 under a, b and c are met.

-Professors or individuals who have earned doctorates and are sufficiently qualified to be a member of the thesis committee according to the Academic Board, can be appointed as opponents.
+Professors or individuals who have earned doctorates and are sufficiently qualified to be a member of the thesis committee, according to the Academic Board, can be appointed as opponents;

-Opponents must not be affiliated with or employed by the chair group of the PhD candidate or the chair group of one of the promotors or co-promotors.
-They may not have a family relationship with the PhD candidate or a relationship with the PhD candidate that might impair their independent judgement.
+- a.
+Opponents and the chairperson must not be affiliated with or employed by the chair group of the PhD candidate or the chair group of one of the promotors or co-promotors. - b.
+They may not have a family relationship or a relationship with the PhD candidate, promotors and co-promotors that might impair their independent judgement. - c.
 They may not be a co-author in any of the thesis chapters.